 As a business owner myself though…I can’t possibly sit by and watch you just roll over and shut down operations right now when I know deep down that not only are you one of the safest places to be for both patients and staff alike, but you also provide certainty for your community during these times of uncertainty!

 But hey…similar to the ADA, I am NOT a Government Agency, so don’t use this letter as a hall pass for your operations!!!
-Which reminds me of that other question…
+This reminds me of that other question…

 Again…the quick answer to this question is…NO!!!